 - Visit Bhakra Dam, the largest dam of India.

-- Participate in the religious festivities at Shree Naina Devi ji.
+- Visit famous Shakti Peeth Shree Naina Devi ji.

 There are many fine restaurants and clean dhabas that serve good Indian food.
-Cafe Bilaspur, overlooking the Gobind Sagar lake, is a good place to try out Indian cuisines.
+The Lake View Cafe near Bilaspur, overlooking the Gobind Sagar lake, is a good place to try out Indian cuisines.